-- The Zambian economy is currently struggling.
+- The Zambian economy continues to struggle.
 Please pray for God to give wisdom fo the country's leadership (president and cabinet) on how to manage and balance the economy.
 Also pray for provision for the members of ZNCCO.

 - The leadership of Music Ministry Zambia and all the participants in the Zambian National Christian Choir & Orchestra ask for prayer: that they will live Christ-like lives, be able to reach out to their communities to bring people to Jesus, and continue to be united as they focus on their vision.
 They want their neighbors to understand about Jesus, come to know Him, believe in Him, and choose to follow Him

 - Please also pray as the ministry desires to start special programs for youth and children.

 - Zambia has been called a Christian nation, but this does not reflect the population as a whole.
 Many do not know or serve Christ, and there is also syncretism (mixing) of old animistic, tribal practices in some of the Christian churches.